cfnptr/garden/docs/ECS/Components.md

 your components.
 The component itself contains only data and functions to handle this data.
 All other component logic should reside in the system.

-First, declare a new component in the header file of your system `include/my-app/system/my-system.hpp`, by inheriting it from the base **Component** structure.
+First, declare a new component in the new C++ header file of your system `include/my-app/system/my-system.hpp`, by inheriting it from the base **Component** structure.

 #### my-system.hpp